wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 TFlop of computation, and writes some output back to disk.
-A batch of fifty instances of this task is to be run on a computer with a processor capable of 250 GFlop/sec and a disk with R/W bandwidths of 100 MB/sec. *IO and computation are overlapped.*

-- How large can the task output be so that the CPU is 100\% utilized?
+A batch of fifty instances of this task is to be run on a computer with a processor capable of 250 GFlop/sec and a disk with R/W bandwidths of 100 MB/sec. *IO and computation are overlapped.* How large can the task output be so that the CPU is still 100% utilized?
 (ignoring the initial input read and final output write, during which the CPU is necessarily idle).